Economic and Political Overview

 Economic Overview

-The unemployment rate stood at 7.4%, according to the Central Agency for Public Mobilization and Statistics (CAPMAS), with female unemployment being around four times higher than for males.
-It is estimated that three-quarters of all employees are paid as unofficial workers, 29.7% of the population lives below the poverty line and 4.5% live in extreme poverty, a ratio that has been decreasing in recent years (CAPMAS).
+The unemployment rate stood at 7.2% in 2024, according to the IMF estimates, with female unemployment being around four times higher than for males.
+The economic recovery is expected to lead to a further decline in unemployment, with the rate projected to drop to 6.9% by 2026.
+However, it is estimated that three-quarters of all employees are paid as unofficial workers, 29.7% of the population lives below the poverty line and 4.5% live in extreme poverty, a ratio that has been decreasing in recent years (CAPMAS – latest data available).
+Finally, GDP per capita (PPP) was estimated at USD 20,799 in 2024 by the IMF.

 Source: IMF – World Economic Outlook Database, Latest data available.